programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 sns.scatterplot(x="pc_1", y="pc_2", hue="clusters", data=df_authors_standardized_pca)
 ```

-Our plot looks like in figure 9, and we can clearly see several clusters in our data.
+In the corresponding plot (see figure 9), we can clearly distinguish several clusters in our data.
 However, we also perceive what was already visible in the silhouette plots, namely that we only have one dense cluster and two to three less cohesive ones with several noise points.

 {% include figure.html filename="clustering-with-sklearn-in-python-fig9.png" caption="Figure 9: Final plot of the clustered df_standardized_sliced dataset with seaborn." %}